VoronDesign/VoronUsers/printer_mods/chri.kai.in/Angry_CAM_USB/ReadMe.md

 ![JST SH USB connector](Images/AngryCAM_USB_JST_SH_Connector.png)

 Remove each line from the JST SH connector, by gently lifting the pin locking nose at each pin.
-Calm hands and a ligthed magnifying glass can help with this task.
+Calm hands and an illuminated magnifying glass can help with this task.

 ![JST SH USB connector](Images/AngryCAM_USB_Open_Connector.png)